Mullivaikkal Hospital bombings: Background and investigations

 Human Rights Watch accuses the Sri Lankan military of shelling hospitals in the Safe Zone indiscriminately with artillery and attacking them aerially beginning with the Mullaitivu General Hospital in December 2008 and including at least eight other hospitals.
 Human Rights Watch argues that these attacks constitute war crimes.
-They've also said that the hospitals are clearly marked.
+They've also said that the hospitals are marked.
 United States government photographs taken at the time show the markings.

 In 2009, following the end of the Tamil uprising, the U.S. Department of State issued a "Report to Congress on Incidents during the Recent Conflict in Sri Lanka".
 The president of Sri Lanka, Mahinda Rajapaksa appointed a committee to study and respond to that report.
 The committee members were Chairman D.S.
 Wijesinghe PC, Nihal Jayamannne PC, C. R. De Silva PC, Mano Ramanathan, Jezima Ismail and Anura Meddegoda.
 The secretary of the committee was S.M.
 Samarakoon.
-The committee interviewed numerous parties including high ranking officers of the armed forces and medical officers who had been attached to Puthukkudiyiruppu, Mullivaikkal and other hospitals during the latter stages of the conflict.
+The committee interviewed numerous parties including high-ranking officers of the armed forces and medical officers who had been attached to Puthukkudiyiruppu, Mullivaikkal, and other hospitals during the latter stages of the conflict.
 Although the committee received several extensions, no report was issued.

 The April 2011 United Nations Report of the Secretary-General's Panel of Experts on Accountability in Sri Lanka found that the allegations that the Sri Lankan military shelled hospitals were credible.
-They specifically found that the Mullivaikkal Hospital was clearly marked as such and that it was shelled by the Sri Lankan Army.
+They specifically found that the Mullivaikkal Hospital was marked as such and that it was shelled by the Sri Lankan Army.